electricimp/PN532/README.md

 - *responseCallback*: A function that takes the following arguments:
     - *error*: A string that is null on success.
     - *responseData*: A blob containing the raw response from the PN532 to the request.
+- *shouldRespectPowerSave*: A boolean representing whether this request should respect the power save mode state set in [enablePowerSaveMode(*shouldEnable [, callback]*)](#enablepowersavemodeshouldenable--callback).
+If false, this request will not initiate a power-down after the request.
+Most calls should try to respect the state, but calls that require state to be stored in the PN532 between commands cannot use it.
+- *numRetries*: An optional integer defaulting to 3.

 ### Usage